h311d1n3r/Arion/README.md

 <a name="install_build_docker"/>

 ### Build the library with Docker
-1. Clone the repository `git clone https://github.com/h311d1n3r/Arion.git && cd Arion`.
+1. Clone the repository `git clone https://github.com/h311d1n3r/Arion.git && cd Arion`
-2. Check the available Dockerfiles under `Arion/docker`.
+2. Check the available Dockerfiles under `Arion/docker`
-3. Build the docker image of your choice `./scripts/docker_build.sh {OS}{OS_VERSION} {BUILD_VERSION}`.
+3. Build the docker image of your choice `./scripts/docker_build.sh {OS}{OS_VERSION} {BUILD_VERSION}`
-4. You can build against **Arion** library from inside the docker or extract it on your host.
+4. You can build against **Arion** library from inside the docker or extract it on your host

 <a name="install_build_host"/>

 ### Build the tool on host
 > Rust must be installed on host (required by [udbserver](https://github.com/bet4it/udbserver))
-1. Clone the repository `git clone https://github.com/h311d1n3r/Arion.git && cd Arion`.
+1. Clone the repository `git clone https://github.com/h311d1n3r/Arion.git && cd Arion`
 2. Initialize git dependencies : `git submodule update --init`
-3. Create the build directory `mkdir build && cd build`.
+3. Create the build directory `mkdir build && cd build`
 #### With Ninja
-4. Run CMake to configure the project `cmake -G Ninja ..`.
+4. Run CMake to configure the project `cmake -G Ninja ..`
-5. Run make to compile the project `ninja -j7`.
+5. Run make to compile the project `ninja -j7`
-6. Run make install to deploy the project `sudo ninja install`.
+6. Run make install to deploy the project `sudo ninja install`
 #### With Make
-4. Run CMake to configure the project `cmake ..`.
+4. Run CMake to configure the project `cmake ..`
-5. Run make to compile the project `make -j7`.
+5. Run make to compile the project `make -j7`
-6. Run make install to deploy the project `sudo make install`.
+6. Run make install to deploy the project `sudo make install`

 <a name="perfs"/>